|

 One of the hardest parts about divorce isn’t the impact on your marital relationship but rather the changes in your relationship with your children.
-Instead of getting to see them every day, you know have to split that time with your ex.
+Instead of getting to see them every day, you now have to split that time with your ex.

 The worse things get between the two of you, the more likely your marital discord is to boil over and start affecting your relationship with the children.
 Some parents put their children right in the middle of a messy divorce and even use them as weapons against their ex-spouses.